twilbur1997/tiny_tower_dice_boards/README.md

 # Results

-This will be filled out by the date/time above.
+This will be filled out by the date/time above listed in the Intro Section.

 ---